seailz/blog/posts/Rhythm.md

 date: 2025-12-28
 image: https://raw.githubusercontent.com/seailz/blog/refs/heads/main/images/rhythm/slz-rhythm.png
 subtitle: "
     How Rhythm, the smart calendar that schedules tasks for you, uses AI in a way that feels natural, and traditional code where it works better.
+Here's what building Rhythm taught me about modern product design.
 "
 ---